calvinalkan/better-wordpress-hooks/README.md

 ## API

-In theory, you should not have the need to use the underlying service classes provided to you by your ``AcmeEvents`` class outside the [bootstrapping](#bootstrapping) process.
+In theory, you should not need to use the underlying service classes provided to you by your ``AcmeEvents`` class outside the [bootstrapping](#bootstrapping) process.

 If that need arises, BetterWpHooks makes it easy to do so.